The Unforgivable Sin of Student Loans

 A Bubble About to Pop

-One factor driving up the debt is the popularity of “for profit” schools, such as the University of Phoenix, which charge two to four times as much as public institutions.
+One factor driving up the debt is the popularity of “for profit” schools, such as the University of Phoenix, which charges two to four times as much as public institutions.
 These schools took a hit a few years ago when the government cracked down on their predatory advertising practices, noting the abysmal rate of employment and high debt among their graduates.
 However, President Trump, who ran his own infamous for-profit school, reportedly favors scaling back these restraints.
 His Secretary of Education, Betsy Devos, also has monetary interests in for-profit colleges and a preference for privatized education.

 Another reason for the crisis is the soaring costs of tuition attributable in large part to the decrease in state funding to universities, which has fallen from around 75% to around 25%.
 Others point to the increased number of students staying in school longer to pursue masters and higher degrees, in hopes of being competitive in a marketplace in which a bachelors degree is as ubiquitous as a high school diploma used to be.